-Well, that depends on two things: can you keep from telling without being dishonest and can you remain in relationships without telling?
-You have to have people, and you have to have truth.
+Well, that depends on two things: can you keep from telling without being dishonest, and can you remain in relationships without telling?
+You have to have people, and you have to have the truth.
 If the truth about your husband’s struggle causes you to isolate yourself from other people, you will never heal.
 Healing comes in relationship—and not just relationship, but intimate relationship.
 If you are lying about your situation, you will never heal—and neither will your husband.
 It was secrets that brought him this far, and it is secrets that will keep him bound.
 I can’t make you tell safe people about your struggles.
 But overcoming your fears and your shame will be necessary for you and your husband to continue on the journey.

 –Melissa Haas, The Journey: Book One